a-soor/a-soor.github.io/README.md

 I am a DPhil (Maths) student at in the [Mathematical Institute](https://www.maths.ox.ac.uk/), University of Oxford.

 My supervisor is Prof. Konstantin Ardakov.
-I am interested in representations arising from the cohomology of modular curves, and using geometric representation theory to understand them.

 I am currently in the 4th and final year of my DPhil. *I am on the job market for post-doc positions starting in Autumn 2025*.

-I did my BA and MMath at Oxford.
-My part C dissertation "Crystal Graphs and the representation theory of the symmetric group" was supervised by Prof. Kevin McGerty.
+You can find my CV [here](https://a-soor.github.io/talks/Arun%20Soor%20-%20Curriculum%20Vitae.pdf).

 ### Preprints